dotbrains/set-me-up-blueprint/README.md

 ## Whats inside

 1. A `rcm` tag called [my](.dotfiles/tag-my) and an adapted `rcrc` file.
-2. [Your own module](.dotfiles/tag-my/modules/my) called `my` where you can go crazy.
+2. [Your own module](.dotfiles/tag-my/modules/my) called `my`.
+You can go crazy with your customizations here.
-3. [Installer](.dotfiles/tag-my/modules/install.sh) that is required to download set-me-up and on top your blueprint.
+3. [Installer](.dotfiles/tag-my/modules/install.sh) that is required to download `set-me-up` on top of your blueprint.

 ## How to use